Transaction_Attributes Table

 The lifetime number of individual items associated with the transaction, ignoring returns and/or cancellations.

-This column is calculated from the order_quantity column in the Unified_Transactions table, which is created when the order-quantity semantic tag is applied to interaction records that contain transactions data.
+This column is calculated from the Order Quantity column in the Unified Transactions table, which is created when the order-quantity semantic tag is applied to interaction records that contain transactions data.

 Boolean